-Design Inc has provided Surrey Police with a number of creative public information campaigns including supporting high profile nationwide initiatives in Child Sexual Exploitation (CSE) and Domestic Abuse (DA).
-We also developed a very well received and innovative burglary awareness campaign.
-Our toy character based police recruitment advertising also prompted a massive 650% increase in applicants against the previous year’s campaign.
+Design Inc has provided Surrey Police with a number of creative public information advert campaigns over the years including supporting high profile nationwide initiatives in Child Sexual Exploitation (CSE) and Domestic Abuse (DA).

-This case study provides information regarding one of the most challenging public information advertising campaigns we have delivered:
+This case study provides information regarding one of the most challenging public information advert campaigns we have delivered:

-Surrey Police approached us to devise a public information advertising campaign around the sensitive subject of CSE.
-This was to highlight the various ‘warning signs’ that would suggest a child may be being exploited.
+Surrey Police approached us to devise a public information advertising campaign around the sensitive subject of Hate Crime.
+This was to highlight the various categories of hate crime and to show that the police take these crimes seriously.

-The campaign went out upon various platforms across the county including billboards at the main Surrey train & bus stations, bus stops as well as appearing as interior and exterior advertising on Surrey buses.
-As such, the artwork needed to be manipulated, reorientated and resized according to the size and spec of each platform.
+The campaign went out upon various platforms across the county including billboards at the main Surrey train & bus stations, bus stops as well as appearing at Woking Pride, with many Surrey police staff wearing the t-shirt too.

 The advertising campaign ran for 4 weeks and was accompanied by further education in schools across the county.